 Once we had visited the pack house we were invited to see the actual cherry crops.
 These were around a two minute drive away from the main premises.
 At Lower Hope Estates, as well as Stocks Farm, they rely heavily on seasonal workers and as such accommodation, facilities, entertainment is provided to cater to their needs while on site.

-Once at the cherry trees, we were introduced to Emily Cliff, Fruit Manager and expert in disease management.
-Emily’s role was to ensure that the crops not only produced the best yield, but also to make sure they thrived, no matter what the conditions.
+Once at the cherry trees, we were introduced to Emma Smith, Crop Walker and Growing Technician and an expert in disease management.
+Emma’s role was to ensure that the crops not only produced the best yield, but also to make sure they thrived, no matter what the conditions.
 This is by no means easy and requires constant monitoring and assessment.
-Emily discussed with us how insects can play a role and what courses of action can be taken depending upon a variety of situations.
+Emma discussed with us how insects can play a role and what courses of action can be taken depending upon a variety of situations.
 This can vary from tree to tree or across the farm in general.

 The cherrie trees were completely different to the apple trees.
 There was much more occlusion (where leaves get in the way of the cherry itself), the bunches of cherries were more densely packed, access was more of a challenge and the trees were kept under cover.
 This means that irrigation is required and there is a height limit.
 The apple orchards though have their own separate challenges such as access, height, weight of the apple on each branch causing bending etc. These are difficult technical challenges to tackle.